Common Agricultural Policy: Use of targets

 In explaining how it will use the various measures together to address the priorities / focus areas of rural development policy within its RDP, the MS / region set various targets against these.

 The nature of the target varies according to the focus area.
-For example, against focus area 5A – Increasing efficiency in water use by agriculture – the standard target indicator is the percentage of the Irrigation area in the programme area which is expected to switch to more efficient irrigation equipment as a result of rural development support.
+For example, against focus area 5A – Increasing efficiency in water use by agriculture – the standard target indicator is the percentage of the Irrigation area in the program area which is expected to switch to more efficient irrigation equipment as a result of rural development support.

 Development, approval and amendments

 A MS / region draws up its RDP in close consultation with a wide range of interested parties, including bodies representing Civil society.

 The MS / region submits its RDP to the Commission for analysis.
 The Commission approves the RDP when satisfied concerning its legality and quality (usually after several months of detailed discussion with the MS concerned).

 RDPs usually need to be amended several times during their seven-year life, to keep them as relevant, effective and efficient as possible – in light of changing circumstances and the findings of monitoring and evaluation.
-Programme amendments which go beyond surface details require the Commission's approval.
+Program amendments which go beyond surface details require the Commission's approval.